+Dwayne S. Marsh is the President and CEO at Northern California Grantmakers.
+Most recently, Dwayne was co-Director of the Government Alliance on Race and Equity (GARE) and Vice President of Institutional and Sectoral Change at Race Forward.
 Prior to GARE/CSI, Dwayne was a senior advisor in the Office of Economic Resilience (OER) at the U.S. Department of Housing and Urban Development for six years.
 He was OER’s principal coordinator for a $250 million grant program and led the development of capacity building resources that reinforced the work of pioneering grantees in 48 states and the District of Columbia.
-Under his leadership, OER prioritized equity as a foundational principal for its planning and investment initiatives.
+Under his leadership, OER prioritized equity as a foundational principle for its planning and investment initiatives.
 Before HUD, Marsh spent a decade at PolicyLink.
 Prior to PolickLink, he directed the FAITHS Initiative for eight years at The San Francisco Foundation.